 Why Bizarre Interview Questions Go Viral

-The online career website Glassdoor recently issued its fourth annual list of the top 25 oddball interview questions.
+The online career website Glassdoor recently issued its annual list of the top 25 oddball interview questions.
 The questions are real, culled from thousands shared by candidates on the site last year, including mindbenders such as:

 "If you were a pizza delivery person, how would you benefit from scissors?"
 (Apple)